On This Page

 Enterprise Service Enhancements

-Amazon Textract added Layout feature in June 2025 that groups words into paragraphs, headers, and titles in reading order.
+Amazon Textract added Layout feature in June 2025 that groups words into paragraphs, headers, and titles in reading order, enabling downstream systems to understand document structure without additional processing.
 Google Document AI introduced Gemini Layout Parser offering improved table recognition and hierarchical document structure analysis.

 Accuracy Benchmarks